-The fact is that this intrinsic tie to nature makes it difficult to play a druid that doesn’t use it as their main personality trait.
+The fact is that this innate tie to nature makes it difficult to play a druid that doesn’t use it as their main personality trait.
 After all, some classes were specifically designed to work within certain parameters.
 The cleric has to worship a god, the paladin has to be lawful good, the bard has to perform, etc.

 So, there’s a problem when separating these elements of the class, but the cool part is that you don’t have to break the class mechanics in order to break the personality traits associated with it.

 This is where the Fire Marshall comes in.
 This build actually hates nature, and will actively and wantonly burn things to the ground if they find it offensive.
 Druids can’t wear metal armor to cast spells.
 So, instead of using the cliche iron bark, we wear armor made out of stone.

 Yup, stone.
 It doesn’t conduct heat.
 It’s heavy.
 Protective.
 And it looks badass.
 When the fire marshall gets into combat, they will find the exits, seal them off, then proceed to toss a few flaming spheres into the environment and laugh as everything burns around them.